2021 Samoan constitutional crisis: Response

 FAST leader Fiamē Naomi Mataʻafa denounced the suspension as a coup, and announced plans to challenge it in court.
 On 23 May 2021, the Supreme Court of Samoa met in chambers to hear a motion to overturn the suspension.
 That afternoon, they ruled the decision was unlawful and that the proclamation convening parliament for 24 May 2021 continued to stand.
 Caretaker prime minister Malielegaoi responded by saying that the court order was illegal, that the judges had breached state of emergency regulations and ought to be charged, and that he and members of the HRPP would refuse to be sworn in when parliament convened.
 Later that evening, Speaker of the House Leaupepe Toleafoa Faafisi purported to cancel the swearing-in ceremony, in contravention of the court's order.
 He added that he took orders from the Head of State, not the Supreme Court.

-On the morning of 24 May 2021, FAST MPs and supporters arrived at Parliament to find police surrounding the building and the doors locked.
+On the morning of 24 May 2021, FAST MPs and supporters arrived at Parliament to find the doors locked and police surrounding the building.
 The clerk of parliament refused them entry, in obedience to Faafisi's order.
 Fiamē Naomi Mata'afa said that MPs would wait for the head of state, and convene parliament on the front steps if necessary.
 Later that afternoon, FAST Party MPs and Ministers were sworn into office by the newly elected Speaker in a tent outside parliament.
 Mata'afa was sworn in as Samoa's first female prime minister.
 Tuilaepa responded by accusing the FAST Party of "treason".

 On 26 May 2021, the Supreme Court published a schedule, showing that it planned to hear appeals on the substantive constitutional issues behind the crisis on 31 May 2021, with a decision on 2 or 3 June 2021.
 On 27 May 2021, attorney-general Savalenoa Mareva Betham Annandale applied to disqualify all serving judges from hearing the case, alleging bias against the HRPP.
-Later that day, the Attorney General's office's rescinded the request and apologized to the judiciary.
+Later that day, the attorney general's office's rescinded the request and apologized to the judiciary.
 The motion was subsequently advanced by Ali'imalemanu Alofa Tuuau, and dismissed as an attempt to undermine the integrity of the judiciary.

 On 29 May 2021 it was announced that Tuilaepa, Faafisi, Annandale, and the Clerk of the Legislative Assembly had all been cited for contempt of court for failure to respect court orders and using abusive language towards judges.